udaykhangura/udaykhangura/README.md

 # 👋 Hi there, I'm Uday!

 I'm a recent Computer Engineering graduate from the University of Guelph. 🎓
-I'm passionate about building software solutions and exploring new technologies. 🚀

-Currently, I'm working on my own webpage and diving deeper into full-stack development. 🛠️
+I love building software solutions. 🛠️

 ---